Shogi (将棋): Japanese Chess

 |The Gold General does not promote.|

-The Knight (actually 'honorable horse') has the two forward-most moves of the Orthodox Knight, always leaping to a space two ranks ahead and one file to the side.
+The Knight has the two forward-most moves of the Chess Knight, always leaping to a space two ranks ahead and one file to the side.
 For example, a black Knight on 5d may go to 6b or to 4b.
 It may leap over occupied squares.

 The Lance moves as a Rook but only forward in the same file, never sideways or backward.

-The Pawn (actually 'soldier') moves one square straight forward.
+The Pawn moves one square straight forward.
 Shogi Pawns capture in the same manner as they move -- as do all Shogi pieces.
+Shogi shares this characteristic with the east Asian variants Xiangqi and Janggi, in which Pawns capture as they move instead of diagonally.

 - Black moves first.
 (Although the pieces are not colored differently, the side moving first is normally called Black, and the side moving second is normally called White.
 Black begins on ranks g, h, and i.)